NabeelAhmed1721/TrashTalk/README.md

 # TrashTalk
-A web app made with Golang as the backend 📦🛠
+A simple web app made with Golang as the backend 📦🛠